EE274 (Fall 25): Homework-3

 [10 points] Now you will create a seed input for another dataset provided in the

-- the seed input file should be less than 1 KB large
+p1_data/pokemon_data_seed_input.txt - the seed input file should be less than 1 KB (1000 B) large.
+You can check the file size in bytes by running

-- the total size for compressing the files individually should reduce to at least 2x when using the seed input (vs. when not using it) for both the
+wc -c p1_data/pokemon_data_seed_input.txt. - the total size for compressing the files individually should reduce to at least 2x when using the seed input (vs. when not using a seed input) for both the

 - name the seed input file as